 Payment Plans

 Payment plans allow you to establish structured payment schedules for your customers, making it easy to track, collect, and manage installment payments over time.
 When using the Stripe integration, your clients can even make payments directly online either through their client portal or from a payment reminder email.
-With dashboard alerts, you are also kept aware of any overdue payments to follow up with the customer accordingly.
+You can also enable auto-charge to automatically collect payments on their due dates.
+With dashboard alerts, you are kept aware of any overdue payments to follow up with the customer accordingly.

 Configuring Payment Plans